tnyeanderson/zet/20230402013739/README.md

 > NOTE: I do not own the copyright to these files, I am only providing a personal backup copy of the software Dell has publicly distributed.

-To use it on Ubuntu Server 18.04 (for example):
+To use it on Ubuntu Server 18.04 (which is recommended as the old libssl dependency is not available on Ubuntu 22):

 1. Download the `.tar.gz` file from either the KB article, links above, or the `downloads` directory of this zet